hanfak/topics-to-learn/general-paradigms/programming-types/oop-design/clean-code/CLEAN/encapsulation.md

 - Reduce ripple effect
 - if you dont know about something you can't couple to it.
   - Fewer dependencies make code easier to change
+- Prevent hard bugs to solve caused by inconsistent state

 ## Information hiding